Stronger NAS with Weaker Predictors: Introduction

-Based on the above motivation, we present a novel framework that estimates a series of weak predictors progressively.
-Rather than expecting a strong predictor to model the whole space, we instead seek a line of progressive evolving weak predictors that can connect a path to the best architecture.
-In this way, it greatly simplifies the learning task of each predictor.
+We present a novel, general framework that requires only to estimate a series of weak predictors progressively along the search path, we denoted it as \textbf{WeakNAS} in the rest of the paper.
 To ensure moving towards the best architecture along the path, at each iteration, the sampling probability of better architectures keep increasing through the guidance of the previous weak predictor.
-Then, the consecutive weak predictor with better samples will be trained in the next iteration.
-We iterate until we arrive at an embedding subspace where the best architectures reside.
-The weak predictor achieved at the final iteration becomes the dedicated predictor focusing on such a fine subspace and the best performed architecture can be easily predicted.
+Then, the consecutive weak predictors with better samples will be trained in the next iteration.
+We iterate until we arrive at an embedding subspace where the best architectures reside and can be accurately assessed by the final weak predictor.

-Compared to existing predictor-based NAS, our method has several merits.
-First, since only weak predictors are required to locate the good subspace, it yields better sample efficiency.
-As shown in Figure \ref{fig:supernet_acc}, on existing NASBenches, it costs significantly fewer samples to find the top-performance architecture than existing strong predictor-based NAS methods and yields lower variance in performance over multiple runs.
-Second, it is much less sensitive to the architecture representation (e.g., different architecture embeddings) and the predictor formulation design (e.g., Multilayer Perceptron (MLP), Gradient Boosting Regression Tree, Random Forest).
-Experiments show our superior robustness in all their combinations.
-Third, it is generalized to other search spaces.
-Given a limited sample budget, it achieves the state-of-the-art ImageNet performance on the NASNet search space.
+Compared to the existing predictor-based NAS, our proposal represents a new line of attack and has several merits.
+First, since only weak predictors are required, it yields better sample efficiency.
+As shown in Figure \ref{fig:teaser}, it costs significantly fewer samples to find the top-performance architecture than using one strong predictor, and yields much lower variance in performance over multiple runs.
+Second, it is flexible to the choices of architecture representation (e.g., different architecture embeddings) and predictor formulation (e.g., multilayer perceptron (MLP), gradient boosting regression tree, or random forest).
+Experiments show our framework performs well in all their combinations.
+Third, it is highly generalizable to other open search spaces, e.g. given a limited sample budget, we achieve the state-of-the-art ImageNet performance on the NASNet and MobileNet search spaces.
+Detailed comparison with state-of-the-art predictor-based NAS \citep{shi2019bridging,luo2020semi,wang2019sampleefficient,chau2020brp} is presented in Section 4.